davidkonrad/HL-Editor/FIXES.md

 ### Whish list, to be implemented if possible and if I am able to figure it out

+* enrich everything with describing tooltips (wasnt aware of the right click -> place factory, for example)

+* Make a "move unit" feature (by dragging)

+* A "paint" mode, so you dont have to click n times

 * Place whole mountains with right click like right click with building entrances

 * A tile window with minature map